 The Hotel Posta in Reggio Emilia

-In the heart of the historical center of Reggio Emilia, inside the ancient Palazzo del Capitano del Popolo, the Hotel Posta 4 stars awaits you to give you a comfortable stay, in an environment where arte, history e tradition they are combined with the modern comforts of which the hotel has today.
+In the heart of the historical center of Reggio Emilia, inside the ancient Palazzo del Capitano del Popolo, the Hotel Posta 4 stars awaits you to give you a comfortable stay, in an environment where modern art, history e tradition they are combined with the modern comforts the hotel has today.

 Hotel Posta hosts a large hall frescoed perfect for any type of event, romantic and comfortable rooms all different from each other and a charming breakfast room in style liberty.